Navaratri: Nepal

+The festivals of Dashain and Mohani are also dedicated to the goddess Taleju Bhawani, who is held as the guardian of the Kathmandu Valley and a Tantric form of Durga in Nepali tradition.
+The worship of Taleju Bhawani in Nepal is documented as occurring as early as the 14th century in the Kathmandu Valley.
+The goddess Taleju Bhawani is linked to the tradition of the living goddess known as Kumari.
+In Nepal, a prepubescent girl belonging to the Newar Buddhist Shakya clan is recognized as an incarnation of Taleju Bhawani after showing physical signs of auspiciousness, being tested for astrological compatibility, and passing ritual tests.
+After passing the tests and being accepted as the Kumari, the girl is usually enthroned in a Kumari residence and is worshipped by the public as a living goddess until her tenure ends at her first menstruation.
+The festivals of Dashain and Mohani are significant for the Kumari as she is ceremonially carried out in a palanquin through the streets during processions so devotees can receive her blessings.
+This ritual is regarded as an embodiment of the divine sovereignty of the girl.

+Textual mentions

+Early mentions of Navaratri rituals are found in vernacular texts of the Ramayana, such as the Bengali Krittivasi Ramayana, whereby Rama is described as offering Durga puja.
+In the epic Mahabharata, Durga is praised twice in the chapters of Virata Parva and Bhishma Parva.
+Rituals are also found in Puranic texts such as the Markandeya Purana, Devi Purana, Kalika Purana and Devi Bhagavata Purana.Animal sacrifice

 Although rare, animal sacrifice is a part of some Durga puja celebrations during Navaratri in the eastern states of India.
 The goddess is offered a sacrificial animal in this ritual in the belief that it stimulates her violent vengeance against the buffalo demon.
 According to Christopher Fuller, the animal sacrifice practice is rare among Hindus during Navaratri, or at other times, outside the Shaktism tradition found in the eastern Indian states of West Bengal, Odisha, and Assam.
 Even in these states, the festival season is one where significant animal sacrifices are observed.
 In some Shakta Hindu communities, the slaying of the buffalo demon and the victory of Durga are observed with a symbolic sacrifice instead of animal sacrifice.

 The Rajput of Rajasthan worship their weapons and horses on Navaratri, and formerly offered a sacrificial goat to a goddess revered as Kuldevi – a practice that continues in some places.
 The ritual requires the slaying of the animal with a single stroke.
 In the past, this ritual was considered a rite of passage into manhood and readiness as a warrior.

 The tradition of animal sacrifice is being substituted with vegetarian offerings to the Goddess in temples and households around Banaras in Northern India.